pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 I will tend to present examples of structured data with trivial structs that have one field; e.g. `StructY` has a single field `y`, and likewise `StructZ` has just the field `z`.
-(Of course in real programs there will be structs with multiple fields, but single field structs simplifies the diagrams here.)
+(Of course in real programs there will be structs and arrays with multiple members, but single field structs simplifies the diagrams here.)

 ## Rust complicates Root Identification